 - Conduct independent research that demonstrates scholarly and practitioner-focused engagement with the subject matter, developing ideas and analysis for both audiences

 - Fake news exercise (30) [LO 1,2,4]

 - Research paper and Public Information Campaign (PIC) presentation to class (70) [LO 1,2,3,4]

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.

 2 days (seminars) plus one extra day (seminars, consultations and public information campaigns)

 Requisite and Incompatibility

-A list of readings will be provided in lieu of a prescribed text
+A list of readings will be provided on the Wattle course site in lieu of a prescribed text.

 Tuition fees are for the academic year indicated at the top of the page.